sccn/imat/README.md

 To run IMAT on the loaded dataset, launch the Run IMA (*pop\_runIMA*) window, either by typing *pop\_runIMA* on the MATLAB command line or by calling it from the EEGLAB menu by selecting **Tools > Decompose spectograms by IMA > Run IMA**,  as highlighted in the figure below.

 <img src="./Docs/figs/RunIMA.png" width="1000">
-From the resulting window (above right) we can specify:
+In the resulting window (above right) we can specify:

 1. The Independent Components (ICs) on which to run IMA - either a list of components (**IC Indices**) or we can choose to use ICLabel to automatically classify ICs into different types (**ICLabel tags**).
 IMAT allows you to set individual thresholds for different IC categories in selecting ICs using ICLabel.
 2. Which frequency range in which to compute IMA  (**Freq. limits (Hz)**)